 A Humorous Look Back at Some

-In the time before digital cameras, while working in various communications roles in Vermont state government, I became someone the Governor's Office staff or other state agency officials would call upon from time to time to memorialize either a special non-public event, or a minor public ceremony that the press might find too trifling to attend.
-Recently I pulled some old photos from my collection.
-A few of these shots never saw publication before now.
-[In the case of all photos posted, I either received permission to use them here or there was an understanding at the time I took them that the photos were meant for public use.]
-This pastiche of recollections is mostly just for grins.
-But I suppose in some ways it brings some unusual matters into the historical record.
+While working in various public communications roles in Vermont state government, I became someone the governor's office staff or other state agency officials would call upon from time to time to photograph special in-house events to which the press was not invited, or, sometimes, to photograph ceremonies and the like that the regular press would find too trifling to cover.
+Sometimes the events themselves were interesting.
+Sometimes the job of chronicling some of these events produced made for some interesting stories of their own I've gathered a few of them together here.
+Some of the shots never saw publication before now.
+(But in every case either I received permission to use them or there was an understanding at the time I took them that the photos were meant for public use.)
 Let's begin:

 Staff Graffiti Graces the Governor's Corridor

 When I took the shots at left , Governor Madeleine Kunin's aides and staffers in adjoining offices had packed up in preparation for a move from the fourth floor of the Pavilion Office Building to the newly renovated fifth floor.
 They were leaving behind long expanses of bare, white sheetrocked office walls in corridors that previously doubled as a public fine arts exhibit space.
 Those walls were soon to be torn down.
 And so, the vacating staffers decided to produce a final exhibit of their own.

 They changed out of their power suits, grabbed cans of spray paint and covered the walls with bold images and impromptu murals.
 Stylistically, I'd put the work somewhere between the folk art of Woody Jackson and the prehistoric cave paintings at Lascaux.
 It was art never meant for the ages.
 Just something to mark, for a day or two, the passing of the Governor's old 'hood.

 3. Pushing the Paws Button